A few years ago, on a Saturday morning, two women knocked on my door to talk with me about Jesus and their church. Great. Right?

 But it doesn’t work that way.
 They were trying to interpret scripture from their preconceived ideas of truth, and not what the truth actually said.

-I praise the Lord for good Bible teaching and preachers in my life who had previously pointed out how this chapter is incorrectly used by cults and false religions, so that I could be able to pass on that witness to these ladies.
+I praise the Lord for good Bible teaching and preachers in my life who had previously shown me who is speaking in Proverbs 8.
+And pointed out how this chapter is incorrectly used by cults and false religions.
+This enabled me to pass on that witness to these ladies.

 May God help us to be praying for those lost souls bound by false doctrines.
-And may we each be growing in knowledge of the truth, that we’d not be led astray by false doctrine.
+And may we each be daily seeking out the treasures of wisdom in God’s Word, growing in knowledge of the truth, and applying godly wisdom, that we’d not be led astray by false doctrine.
 And so that we’d be ready to share the truth whenever God opens those doors for us.

 Drawing nigh to Him,